Does premature ejaculation impact your sex life? Are you shooting earlier than you'd like to?

 Pilot offers personalised treatment plans for premature ejaculation, which are delivered discreetly to your door.
 This means no awkward doctor visits.

-Simply complete the online consultation, and our Australian practitioners will prescribe you a treatment plan based on your individual circumstances.
+Simply complete the online assessment, which is 100% text-based, and our Australian health practitioners will create a treatment plan based on your circumstances.

-While Australian law prevents us from naming specific treatments until a practitioner has had an online consultation with you, a local practitioner will review your information and create a customised plan that could include oral medication, or for those unsuitable or unsure, non-medical tools and resources.
+While Australian law prevents us from naming specific treatments until a healthcare professional has had an online consultation with you, a local practitioner will review your information and create a customised plan.

-And, remember that you're not alone in this.
-In fact, sexual difficulties (SD) are common among men of all ages and get more prevalent as they age.
+Did you know that sexual difficulties are common among men of all ages and get more prevalent as they age?

 There's no shame in reaching out and asking for help and we're here to support you through this journey.